-Telecommuters are a relatively large percentage of the workforce: 7.55% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.26% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Palos Park is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Palos Park’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The education level of Palos Park ranks among the highest in the nation.
-Of the 25-and-older adult population in Palos Park, 44.06% have at least a bachelor's degree.
+Of the 25-and-older adult population in Palos Park, 40.24% have at least a bachelor's degree.
 The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The per capita income in Palos Park in 2018 was $63,500, which is wealthy relative to Illinois and the nation.
 This equates to an annual income of $254,000 for a family of four.
 However, Palos Park contains both very wealthy and poor people as well.